Kinematic study of the Orion Complex: Analysing the young stellar clusters from big and small structures: Conclusions

-From our data, 5 large groups showed signs of substructure, defined as small groups arising from the division of \textit{Big Structures}.
+From our data, five large groups showed signs of sub-structure, defined as small groups arising from the division of \textit{Big Structures}.
 This classification entails that their stars also belong to their parent main group.

-In the OB1 association, we detected 6 groups as sub-structures in Ori-North, OBP-Near and Ori-South.
-The first was divided into the minor clusters $\omega$ Ori and ACSS 20, the second into OBP Near A and OBP Near B and the third into L1647S and L1641.
+In the OB1 association, we detected six groups as sub-structures in Ori-North, OBP-Near, and Ori-South.
+The first was divided into the minor clusters $\omega$ Ori and ASCC 20, the second into OBP Near A and OBP Near B and the third into L1647S and L1641.
 A detailed analysis of these regions in terms of kinematics will be dedicated to future works.